vsajip/pagesign/docs/index.rst

 The ``pagesign`` module follows a similar approach to `python-gnupg
 <https://docs.red-dove.com/python-gnupg/>`_ (by the same author), and uses Python's
-``subprocess`` module to communicate with the `age-keygen`, `age` and `minisign` executables, which it uses to spawn subprocesses to do the real work of encryption, decryption, signing and verification.
+``subprocess`` module to communicate with the `age-keygen`, `age` and `minisign` executables, which it uses to spawn subprocesses to do the real work of key creation, encryption, decryption, signing and verification.

 Of course this module wouldn't exist without the great work by the `age` and `minisign` developers.